Table of contents

 Valueless follow-ups ("just checking in")

 You send an email like "Hi Mark, just checking in on this".
 Mistake.
 This follow-up reveals you have nothing new to bring, so you are begging for attention.
-Per Close.com, this type of follow-up has a 4% response rate versus 28% for a value-add follow-up (industry insight, useful resource, case study).
+This type of follow-up gets a very low response rate compared to a value-add follow-up (industry insight, useful resource, case study).
 Worse, it degrades your position : the prospect perceives you as a nuisance, not a partner.

 Symptoms : "just checking in" "have not heard from you" "following up regarding..."